ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## 7. Open a Pull Request on GitHub

 Open a pull request on github, and make sure that everyone is now aware of that branch that has to be merged.

+## 8. Additional Resources

+If you are looking for further methods on Git, and commands within the terminal, take a look at the ISS Wiki's Technical Guide on Git: https://wiki.illinois.edu/wiki/pages/viewpage.action?pageId=779063487